JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 ### Pseudohaploid approach

-To start exploring the ancestry of our mystery sample, we will estimate a PCA using ```smartpca``` <sup>4</sup> and use the model-based clustering  approach implemented in ```ADMIXTURE``` <sup>3</sup> to estimate ancestry proportions.
+To start exploring the ancestry of our unknown canid, we will estimate a PCA using ```smartpca``` <sup>4</sup> and use the model-based clustering  approach implemented in ```ADMIXTURE``` <sup>3</sup> to estimate ancestry proportions.
 Both programs can be used with pseudo-haploid data and need BED/BIM/FAM files as input.

 <p>&nbsp;</p>
 -----------------------------------

 #### Adding an ancient sample (BAM) to a reference SNP dataset by randomly sampling a read

-The first step will be to incorporate the mystery sample to the reference dataset.
+The first step will be to incorporate the unknown canid to the reference dataset.
 We will use `bam2plink.py` tool from `FrAnTK` to randomly sample one allele/read for each of the 98,241 SNPs and merge it with the reference dataset.
 More information about  `FrAnTK` can be found [here](https://github.com/morenomayar/FrAnTK).

 In order to use `bam2plink.py`, we need to have an additional `regions` file that looks like this:
 ```{bash, eval = FALSE}